Anaerobic digestion: Biogas

-Biogas is the ultimate waste product of the bacteria feeding off the input biodegradable feedstock (the methanogenesis stage of anaerobic digestion is performed by archaea, a micro-organism on a distinctly different branch of the phylogenetic tree of life to bacteria), and is mostly methane and carbon dioxide, with a small amount hydrogen and trace hydrogen sulfide.
-(As-produced, biogas also contains water vapor, with the fractional water vapor volume a function of biogas temperature).
+Biogas is the ultimate waste product of the microbes feeding off the input biodegradable feedstock and is mostly methane and carbon dioxide, with a small amount of hydrogen (H2), water vapor (H2O, amount depending on temperature), and trace hydrogen sulfide (H2S).
 Most of the biogas is produced during the middle of the digestion, after the bacterial population has grown, and tapers off as the putrescible material is exhausted.
 The gas is normally stored on top of the digester in an inflatable gas bubble or extracted and stored next to the facility in a gas holder.

-The methane in biogas can be burned to produce both heat and electricity, usually with a reciprocating engine or microturbine often in a cogeneration arrangement where the electricity and waste heat generated are used to warm the digesters or to heat buildings.
+The methane in biogas can be burned to produce both heat and electricity, usually with a reciprocating engine or microturbine, often in a cogeneration arrangement where the electricity and waste heat generated are used to warm the digesters or to heat buildings.
 Excess electricity can be sold to suppliers or put into the local grid.
 Electricity produced by anaerobic digesters is considered to be renewable energy and may attract subsidies.
 Biogas does not contribute to increasing atmospheric carbon dioxide concentrations because the gas is not released directly into the atmosphere and the carbon dioxide comes from an organic source with a short carbon cycle.